Transgender Youth Clinic

 What to Expect During Your Visit

 Your first visit will be a general adolescent medicine assessment.
-Members of the team will meet with you (first with the youth and parents/guardians and then with the young person individually) to get to know you, understand your expectations and to develop an initial understanding of the adolescent’s well-being and gender identity.
+Members of the team will first meet with you and any parents/guardians at the appointment together, followed by an opportunity for the you and your parents/guardians to meet separately with members of our team.
+The purpose of the first visit is to get to know you, to learn your expectations and goals, and to develop an initial understanding of your well-being and gender identity.

-A treatment plan may begin to be developed; however, medications are rarely prescribed on the initial visit.
-It takes time for us to get to know the young person and the family and to decide together on future steps.
-Care of each person is individualized and it is not uncommon for initial discussions to focus on options for hormone blocking, with further medical options discussed on an ongoing basis.
+A treatment plan may begin to be developed; however, medications are rarely prescribed at the initial visit.
+It takes time for us to get to know you and your family so we can decide together on future steps.
+Care of each person is individualized with topics discussed including options for hormone blocking when appropriate, with further medical options discussed on an ongoing basis.

 Information you may find helpful

 Rainbow Health Ontario Care aims to help improve the health and well-being of lesbian, gay, bisexual, and transgender (LGBT) people.